BritishCorpse/nonsusbot/README.md

 ### Checking files.

+Create a directory called `sources` at the root of the project directory.

+Change your directory to `sources`.
+Once you're in `sources`, look for the example folder.
+Copy the presets from there, and create corresponding files in the parent folder `sources`.
+In those files input the relevant information to you.

 List the files in your directory again, and then look for a folder called `sources`.
 Change your directory in to that folder.